Learn all about the warrior archetype, including definition, characteristics, examples, and how it relates to the Hero archetype.

 Warrior Archetype Examples

-For Carl Jung Ares, Ancient Greek God of war, was a prime manifestation of the warrior archetype.
+For Carl Jung, Ares, the Ancient Greek God of war, was a prime manifestation of the warrior archetype.
 Ares represented the physical and violent aspects of conflict and was seen by the Greeks as the personification of war’s brutal nature.

 Further reading: 11 Best Carl Jung Books, Essays & Publications to Read